 The Multidisciplinary International Research Training (MIRT/MHIRT) program is a national program designed to encourage predoctoral and postdoctoral trainees who are from health disparities populations to pursue research, teaching and leadership careers in biomedical, clinical and behavioral sciences.
 The program provides support for predoctoral (predoctoral graduate students and undergraduate students) and postdoctoral trainees to do research work in global settings.

 Priority will be given to (1) pre-doctoral graduate students and (2) undergraduates with at least a junior standing by the beginning of summer quarter 2019.
 Please review all eligibility requirements for admission prior to completing your application.

 Read this application materials for the Harvard T. H. Chan School of Public Health MIRT Program carefully.
-It is your responsibility to see that your complete application is received by March 25, 2019.

 The application consists of:

 6. Curriculum Vitae or Resume

 Your completed application form, recommendation forms and a copy of your transcript are due in the Harvard Chan School of Public Health MIRT Program Office by March 25, 2019.
 NO APPLICATION PACKETS WILL BE PROCESSED IF ANY OF THESE ITEMS ARE MISSING.

 FIRST, fill out the online application forms completely, typing all of your responses.

 SECOND, complete the personal statements, and upload all of your responses.